JeremyGrosser/noaaport/README.md

   --pattern PATTERN     regex to filter filenames from the feed --output OUTPUT       write output to a directory rather than stdout --log-level {DEBUG,INFO,WARNING,ERROR,CRITICAL}
+  --delimiter DELIMITER
+                        Delimiter to use between files when writing to stdout
 ```

 Examples